Remove Problem Clients in 4 Steps Without Losing Referrals: Exit Protocol for $80K–$120K Operators

 Send email.
 Wait 2 hours.
 Then call:

-“Hey [name], I just sent an email about transition options.
-I wanted to follow up by phone to answer any questions.
-Have you had a chance to read it?”
+“Hey [name], I just sent an email about some transition options and wanted to follow up by phone to answer any questions—have you had a chance to read it?”

-Your response: “I want to be honest—based on the patterns we discussed, and what’s continued over the past 14 days, I don’t think I’m the right fit for what you need.
+“I want to be honest—based on the patterns we discussed and what’s continued over the past 14 days, I don’t think I’m the right fit for what you need.
 I think [alternative provider] or [finishing current project] would serve you better.
 Which option feels right to you?”

-Your response: “I appreciate that, but we tried a 14-day reset and the same patterns continued.
-I don’t think another trial period would lead to different results.
+“I appreciate that we’ve already tried a 14-day reset and the same patterns continued, so I don’t believe another trial period would lead to different results.
 I’d rather transition professionally now than have this keep being an issue.
 Which of the three options works for you?”

 Step 4: Get Commitment to Option (Day 18)